AbrahamAvelar/LinearModelCLS/Example.md

 You can follow this example to fit measurements from 2 plates of aging fluorescent co-cultures to the model Ax+ST+Gt+CTt = ln(RFP/CFP).
 First you should download sample data [BgDataAllTest](https://github.com/AbrahamAvelar/LinearModelCLS/).

 All of the functions are in [Github_AbrahamAvelar](https://github.com/AbrahamAvelar).
-Most of them are in [this folder](https://github.com/AbrahamAvelar/Comparacion_Metodos_Envejecimiento/tree/master/Functions/CorrerModeloNS_ScriptsEGG)
+Most of them are in [this folder](https://github.com/AbrahamAvelar/Comparacion_Metodos_Envejecimiento/tree/master/Functions/CorrerModeloNS_ScriptsEGG) and some others in [this other folder](https://github.com/AbrahamAvelar/Curvas_de_Crecimiento)

 Next thing is to load it into your Matlab workspace